-The following morning seemed to promise a beautiful day.
-Beams of sunlight streamed in through the doorway, an easy breeze rattled the beads along the door of the old trailer, and birds’ songs drifted in, light as air.
+The morning following the performance promised a beautiful day.
+Beams of sunlight streamed in through the doorway and an easy breeze rattled the beads along the door of the old trailer.
 Outside, the sky was cloudless, nothing obscuring the tandem trek of Calaidia’s two suns across its blue and gold expanse.
 Inside was warm and comfortable.

 Unfortunately, Dinara couldn’t enjoy any of it.
-Not with the hangover she was currently sporting.
-She rolled over to face Roman, who snored softly beside her.
+Not with the hangover she was sporting.
+She rolled over to face Roman, who slept quietly beside her.
 Without opening his eyes, he grumbled, “Go back to sleep.”

 Her laugh immediately turned to a groan at her body’s protest.
-“Ugh.
+“I feel awful.
 Roman, let’s get food.
-Something heavy— it’ll help us feel better.”
+Something heavy— it’ll help me feel better.”

 “Mmph,” Roman said.